Sunday, November 20, 2011

 Egyptian Museum Safe

-The museum was targeted by a gang of thieves who took advantage of the revolution in Tahrir square to rob the museums Amarna collection.
-More than 50 objects were taken of which about half have been returned, some quit dubiously and convenient.
+The museum was targeted by a gang of thieves who took advantage of the revolution in Tahrir Square to rob the museum's Amarna collection.
+More than 50 objects were taken, of which about half have been returned, some quite dubiously and conveniently.

-Still missing are most of Yuya and Thuyu`s shabtis several pieces of King Tutankhamun`s statues which were broken during the robbery including a tiny statuette of the king that use to rest on a goddess`head.
-Also missing are a number of pieces that occupied a cabinet in the Amarna gallery including a stone head of a princess.
+Still missing are most of Yuya and Thuyu`s shabtis, several pieces of King Tutankhamun`s statues, which were broken during the robbery, including a tiny statuette of the king that used to rest on a goddess.
+Also missing are a number of pieces that occupied a cabinet in the Amarna gallery, including a stone head of a princess.

 Photo: BsOu10e01